Master of Science (MSc)

 The Master of Science programs develop industry specialists qualified to provide concrete business solutions.
 Students are grounded in one of Canada’s top business schools while benefiting from the experience of world-class faculty.
 The breadth and depth of research expertise available at JMSB ensures that MSc students can work closely with a faculty member in developing their thesis in an area they are passionate about.

-A major gift from Montreal-based National Bank will offer up to $10,000 in scholarships to JMSB Master of Science students with research interests in entrepreneurship and family business.
+A major gift from Montreal-based National Bank is offering up to $10,000 in scholarships to JMSB Master of Science students with research interests in entrepreneurship and family business.
 Approved research projects may be selected from all three MSc programs.
-More details to follow!

 Why the MSc at JMSB?